 Despite the introduction of the UK Bribery Act 2010, there is still an estimated $1 trillion being paid in bribes each year, according to the United Nations.
 And almost a quarter of businesses have experienced bribery and corruption in the last three years, according to PwC's Global Economic Crime Survey 2018.

 1. Purchasing unnecessary or inappropriate items

-- Purchasing unnecessary or inappropriate items - This can indicate that there is a corrupt relationship between an employee and the supplier or contractor.
-Be alert for items of large quantities, particularly if there is no visible need for such items.
+If someone purchases unnecessary or inappropriate items, it could be an indication that there is a corrupt relationship in play.
+This could be between an employee and the supplier or contractor.
+It's important to be alert for items of large quantities, particularly if there is no visible need for such items.

-- Questionable invoices - For example, are invoices submitted without any supporting documentation?
-Do the invoices appear unprofessional and/or unmarked?
-Always look for a pattern of questionable invoices - This can indicate that the invoices are being used to fund bribe payments.
+Has an invoice been submitted without any supporting documentation?
+Does it appear unprofessional and/or unmarked?
+Always look for a pattern of questionable invoices as this can indicate that the invoices are being used to fund bribe payments.

-- Continued acceptance of poor quality goods - If this is happening even after compliants have been made, this could be a strong indicator for corruption.
+If an employee or customer is continually accepting poor quality goods, especially after complaints have been made, this could be a strong indicator for corruption.

-- Travel and Expenses - Incomplete travel and expenses forms can indicate that they are being used to obtain money for improper payments.
+Incomplete travel and expenses forms could indicate an employee is trying to hard something.
+It could be that they are being used to obtain money for improper payments.

 By being aware of the potential signs of bribery and corruption, we can help stop it from taking place in the workplace.
 Not only will people know the signs to look out for but the raised awareness could help put people off and prevent corruption from happening in the first place.

 Want to know more about Bribery & Corruption?